-Each day over 80% of all students enjoy lunch prepared by our Child Nutrition staff, or students can bring food from home.
 Students may not leave campus during lunch shifts.
 Parents may not bring food from restaurants for students to eat on campus.
 Students may charge only two lunches on their accounts.
-Additional charges will not be accepted.
+Charges for extra items are not allowed.
+Parents are responsible for debts owed to the cafeteria.
 Debts are paid in the cafeteria.
 Theft from the cafeteria will result in disciplinary action.

-Free and Reduced Lunch applications are available on the web site (www.tcsnc.org).
-Click on, Departments, Child Nutrition, Free/Reduced Lunch Applications.
-Completed forms should be faxed to 885-7395 or sent in hard copy to the Child Nutrition Department.
+Free and Reduced Lunch applications are available on the web site (www.tcsnc.org/Page/1800).
+Click on, Departments, School Nutrition, Free/Reduced Lunch Applications.
+A form should be submitted at the beginning of each school year.
+Applications are accepted any-time-during-the-year and approval is good for the remainder of the current school year.
+Completed forms should be submitted to the school office, the cafeteria or faxed to School Nutrition Services at 828-885-7395.
 All information remains confidential.